 Good help can be hard to find.
 Nobody knows that better than government procurement agents.
-Trying to staff a multitude of projects all with varying scope, government procurement agents must often sift through numerous bids to find the perfect contractor for each job.
-Occasionally, you might not be getting bids that are the right fit for either your budget or for your skillset/qualifications.
+Trying to staff a multitude of projects all with varying scopes, government procurement agents must often sift through numerous bids to find the perfect contractor for each job.
+Occasionally, you might not be getting bids that are the right fit for either your budget or your skillset/qualifications.
 That’s when it pays to be friendly with your neighbors!
 Government procurement agents might find success by looking to neighboring counties for their contractors.

 Ask for a reference

 It never hurts to ask!
 Try reaching out to neighboring counties to see if any other procurement agents can provide you with a vendor reference.
 At least you know the referral is from a trusted source that must meet the same criteria you have.
 It’s highly likely the vendor will be a good match as they’ve already done a similar job for another local government agency.
 Plus, having already worked for a neighboring county, the vendor will be familiar with what it takes to complete a government contract.

 If you’re a government procurement agent, it’s highly likely you know about other projects happening near you, or you may recognize public sector work when you see it.
 You may even use a procurement site like DemandStar to search for other bids by other local agencies.
 Make a note of projects and see how they turn out.
 If you think it’s quality work, reach out to the procurement agent for that county and get the vendor’s name and contact info.
 This is a great way to find local vendors that, even though may be out of your county, are still close to your area.
 You never know when you might need someone to do a similar project.
 This way you’ll have a good start on vendor lead before you even send out your RFP.